Consensys/quorum-account-plugin-hashicorp-vault/docs/creating-accounts.md

-## Creating accounts
+# Creating accounts

-New accounts can be created and stored directly into the Vault by using the `account` plugin [RPC API](../../Overview#rpc-api) or [CLI](../../Overview#cli).

-!!! info
-    The plugin creates the account in memory, writes it to Vault, and zeros the private key.
+> The plugin creates the account in memory, writes it to Vault, and zeros the private key.
 The plugin never writes the private key to the node's disk.

+New accounts can be created and stored directly into the Vault by using the `account` plugin [RPC API](https://docs.goquorum.consensys.net/en/latest/HowTo/ManageKeys/AccountPlugins/#rpc-api) or [CLI](https://docs.goquorum.consensys.net/en/latest/HowTo/ManageKeys/AccountPlugins/#cli).

 A json config must be provided to the API/CLI when creating accounts.
 Example: